Ambiguous Loss Resources

 You'll find links to video discussions and lectures, scholarly articles from NCFR's journals, articles from NCFR Report magazine, and more below.

-Website: AmbiguousLoss.com
+AmbiguousLoss.com

 Therapist and NCFR Fellow Pauline Boss's website on ambiguous loss contains explanations, resources (books, articles, and more), and media mentions about the topic.
 Boss coined the term ambiguous loss, which refers to experiencing loss in which death cannot be verified, or not being able to guarantee that a person will return to their former condition.

-Book: Family Stress Management, 2nd Edition
+Family Stress Management, 3rd Edition

 Pauline Boss explores the larger context surrounding families and stress, and the inner context, which includes perceptions and meanings.
 She emphasizes the need for a more general contextual model of family stress that could be applicable to more people and families as well as a wider variety of stresses and crises than other models.
 The goal is to provide a framework for students and professionals engaged in helping families learn how to manage their stress.

-Videos on Ambiguous Loss
+Media on Ambiguous Loss

 -